Improved Order of Red Men

 The Improved Order of Red Men is a fraternal organization established in North America in 1834.
 It claims direct descent from the colonial era Sons of Liberty.
 Their rituals and regalia are modeled after those assumed by men of the era to be used by Native Americans.
 Despite the name, the order was formed solely by, and for, white men.
 This whites-only rule was part of their bylaws until 1974, when the all-white clause was eliminated.
 Their current position is that they are now open to people of all ethnic backgrounds.
-In 1935 the organization claimed a membership of about half a million, but has since declined to a little more than 15,000.
+In 1935 the organization claimed a membership of about half a million but, by 2011, that declined to a little more than 15,000.

 History

-On December 16, 1773, a group of colonists — all men, and members of the Sons of Liberty — met in Boston to protest the tax on tea imposed by England.
-When their protest went unheeded, they disguised themselves as their idea of Mohawk people, proceeded to Boston harbor, and dumped overboard 342 chests of English tea.
-(See Boston Tea Party.)
+On December 16, 1773, a group of male colonists who were members of the Sons of Liberty met in Boston to protest the Tea Act.
+When their protest went unheeded, they disguised themselves as Mohawks, proceeded to Boston harbor, and dumped overboard 342 chests of tea in what became known as the Boston Tea Party.
 In the late 18th century, the Tammany Societies, named after Tamanend, were formed.
 The most well-known of these was New York City's Society of St. Tammany, which grew into a major political machine known as "Tammany Hall."
 For the next 35 years, the original Sons of Liberty and the Sons of St. Tamina groups went their own way, under many different names.

 Around 1813, a disenchanted group created the philanthropic "Society of Red Men" at historic Fort Mifflin in Philadelphia.
 The organization grew in the 1820s.
 Parallel lines of advancement were offered in the Order of Red Men: a series of military titles and a set of “Indian rankings.”

-Class and ethnic differences introduced by new immigrants, anti-Masonic persecutions, attacks on fraternal groups based on excessive drinking, and, ultimately, a wide-spread cholera epidemic in 1832 led to the decline of the organization.
+Class and ethnic differences introduced by new immigrants, anti-Masonic persecutions, attacks on fraternal groups based on excessive drinking, and, ultimately, a widespread cholera epidemic in 1832 led to the decline of the organization.

 In 1834, the Improved Order of Red Men (IORM) was started as a revival in Baltimore.
 It was focused on temperance, patriotism and American History.
 In 1835, with only two groups in place (called "tribes" by the IORM), a larger IORM was organized.
 Unlike the original Order, the IORM uses only expanded Native American titles.
 Rather than the public display of Native American costumes, the IORM uses its regalia in private gatherings.
 In 1886, its membership requirements were defined in the same pseudo-Indigenous phrasing as the rest of the constitution: